Corporate Sustainability Due Diligence

 Our View

-The Fair Trade Advocacy Office (FTAO) welcomes the introduction of the CSDDD and is working to ensure that it is implemented in a way that tangibly improves rights holders' lives.
-Throughout the negotiation process and to date, we advocate for smallholder-farmer-inclusive implementation, and for co-designing appropriate measures to help address the challenges and maximise the impact of this legislation within and beyond European borders.
+The FTAO welcomes the development of the CSDDD and is working to ensure that it is designed and implemented in a way that tangibly improves the lives of rights holders.
+Throughout the negotiation process and during future implementation, we are committed to advocating for smallholder-farmer-inclusive implementation, and for co-designing appropriate measures to help address the challenges and maximise the impact of this legislation within and beyond European borders.

 We believe sustainable corporate governance legislation should address the root causes of human rights violations and lead to a real shift in companies’ practices.
-Therefore, emphasis in implementation should therefore be placed on addressing harmful purchasing practices.
-We also stand firmly that due diligence legislation must bring about positive change on the ground for small farmers and workers, and therefore strongly advocate for the right to living income to be translated into reality.
+To achieve this, it is essential to focus on eliminating harmful purchasing practices that perpetuate exploitation across supply chains.
+We also stand firmly that due diligence legislation must bring about positive change on the ground for small farmers and workers, and therefore strongly advocate for the right to a living income to be translated into reality.

 Get in Touch